rrivilis/rrivilis/ENGAGEMENT.md

 **How can you be contacted?**

-A public contact email will be provided for **formal inquiries only**, including:
+A public contact email is available through rrivilis@gmail.com for **formal inquiries only**, including:

 • Academic invitations